KannonZenetism/zenetism-field-physics/structural-physics/spx/temporal-experience-across-the-hypostatic-lattice.md

 L₁ is the sparsest band: ◉ (C₄) and ◈ (C₂).

 - **◉ (C₄ Rotational/Gyre):** Time as conserving turn — at L₁, the spiral reduces to rotation.
 Day follows night follows day.
-The turn conserves but does not ascend.
+The turn conserves but does not acclivate.
 Clock time is ◉ operating at its most constrained: the circle that preserves sequence without development.
 - **◈ (C₂ Spatial):** Time shaped by embodied spatial relation.
 Physical proximity, distance, movement through space — all modulate temporal experience at L₁.

 **Plain Language:**